pkiw/pkiw.github.io/_pages/microscopy.md

 </tr>

  <tr>
     <td><p style="font-size:22px">The surface area (4cm2) of the bottom of the sediment chamber (one sample) can be scanned in ~3h 30min using a snake pattern.
 This results in ~1000 images.
-With multiple microscope working in parallel it is then possibel to reach an high sample processing rate.
+With multiple microscope working in parallel it is then possibel to reach a high sample processing rate.
 With the potential to documented more images than what one person can analyse, it is important to evaluate the usefulness of <strong>AI-assisted identification and quantification</strong>. </p>
 </td>
     <td><img src="/assets/images/2.3.PNG" width="100%">
 </td>